The Arab American Scholarship Foundation Program

 - Graduate Students

 No. This program is open to all students regardless of race, gender, religion or ethnic background.

-Applicants must be U.S. citizens or permanent residents, and reside in the state of Michigan.
+- Scholarship Applicants must be U.S. citizens or permanent residents of the Unites States and reside in the state of Michigan.

 An extra credit will be given to applicants as follows:

-Applicants majoring in Mass Communications and Political Science; other fields might also be specified by scholarship sponsors as a condition for awarding the scholarship
+- Applicants majoring in certain fields specified by the scholarship program sponsors as a condition for awarding the scholarship

-Applicants enrolled or planning to enroll in universities that contribute towards the Arab American Scholarship Fund.
+- Applicants enrolled or planning to enroll in universities that contribute towards the Scholarship Fund.

 All required documents [including the 2 letters of recommendation] must be submitted electronically by the student, along with the scholarship application at one time.
 Applications submitted via email, mail or delivered by hand will be rejected.
 No exceptions!